xt-sys/exectos/IDEAS.md

 ### XTOSKRNL
  - [ ] Implement mechanism for detecting CPU features and checking hardware requirements.
 If CPU does not meet requirements, it should cause a kernel panic before any non-supported instruction is being used.
+ - [ ] Design a mechanism of sharing common code between some architectures (i.e. both i686 and amd64 supports APIC, while it is not available on ARM).